movermeyer/beautiful-jekyll/_posts/2018-06-21-readme-badges-are-vulns.md

 ---

+Thanks to Kevin Ulug for helping edit this post.

 * [↑](#website-defacement)<a name="footnote-1"></a> *If you remember more about that incident with the photographer and the politician, I'd love to be able to link to the article.
 Here are [the details as I remember them](https://www.reddit.com/r/tipofmytongue/comments/8ss8r4/tomtnews_italian_politician_gay_sex_website/).*